rmcarlsson/mcj/README.md

-# Grainbain - a Grainfather control system on Raspberry pi and Java
+# Grainbrain - a Grainfather control system

+ Grainbrain runs on a Raspberry pi and is realized in Java with Google protocol buffers interface.

 Please find google protocol definition for deails how to interface with Grainbrain.